Is Marrakech Nice to Visit?

 Is Marrakech Nice to Visit : Interesting medina

-For centuries, Marrakesh's medina has been its center.
+For centuries, Marrakesh’s medina has been its center.
 In the past, inhabitants were protected from invasions by high, sandy-colored walls.
-People, bicycles, scooters, automobiles, donkeys, carts, and street vendors all jostle for space after you pass through the city's massive gates.
-Tradesmen work in open-fronted workshops and children play in the streets while narrow alleyways lead to even smaller ones with elegant doors and unique knockers.
-If you really want to get a feel for Marrakech life, head to the medina.
+People, bicycles, scooters, automobiles, donkeys, carts, and street vendors all jostle for space after you pass through the city’s massive gates.
+Tradesmen work in open-fronted workshops.
+Children play in the streets while narrow alleyways lead to even smaller ones with elegant doors and unique knockers.
+Moreover, If you really want to get a feel for Marrakech life, head to the medina and try a walking guided tour.